mattsnyder/configurethis/README.md

 end
 ```

+### Validation
+If you are having problems and everything "looks clear", try running your YAML through a [YAML lint test](http://yamllint.com).
+Ruby has been known to be forgiving to poorly formatted YAML in some versions, but not others.

+### Running the tests
+Just run rspec from your prompt!
+The tests are also contain great examples about how to use Configurethis.

 ### Testing
 While working with Configurethis in your specs/tests you can override the configuration
 and avoid using the real configuration files to simulate behavior.
 This enables you to